poppinace/indexnet_matting/README.md

 <sup>2</sup>Noah's Ark Lab, Huawei Technologies

+## Updates
+- 5 Aug 2019: Inference code of IndexNet Matting is released!

 ## Highlights
 - **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the Deep Matting baseline;
 - **Memory-efficient:** IndexNet Matting builds upon MobileNetV2.
 It can process an image with a resolution up to 1980x1080 on a single GTX 1070;